MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-security.md

 #### 5. The service streams data to the user.

-Some processing of the application may occur here.
-If you configured application proxy to translate headers or URLs in your application, that processing happens as needed during this step.
+Some processing of the application occurs at this time.
+For example, application proxy translates headers or URLs.

 ## Next steps
 - [Application proxy network topology](application-proxy-network-topology.md)